How registration has become the cornerstone of Réussir group’s subscription strategy

 Yoni Benaim, CDO of Réussir’s group

-Réussir is an agricultural press group whose business model, like so many others, was traditionally based on print .
+Réussir is an agricultural press group whose business model, like so many others, was traditionally based on print advertising.
 Of course, digital ambitions began to emerge in the early 2000s, but it took a pandemic to trigger a digitalization shock, spearheaded by Managing Director, Thibaut De Jaegher, and today orchestrated by Yoni Benaim, Chief Digital Officer.
 Together, they agreed to take part in this cross-interview project.
 The idea?
 To get the big bosses to share the business context and vision behind a major digital project, and for the operational manager to recount how it actually unfolded.

 Thibaut, Yoni, bonjour!
 Can you tell us a bit about the Réussir group?